mvahdatkhah/setup_containerd_storage/README.md

 ansible-playbook -i inventory.ini site.yml --tags setup_storage
 ```

-⚙️ What It Does
+⚙️ What This Role Does

-    Wipes existing partitions on /dev/sdb
+✅ Wipes existing partition table on /dev/sdb

-    Creates 4 primary partitions
+✅ Creates 4 partitions using parted

-    Creates a volume group on /dev/sdb1
+✅ Initializes /dev/sdb1 as a physical volume

-    Creates a logical volume using all VG free space
+✅ Creates a volume group and logical volume

-    Formats it with ext4
+✅ Formats with ext4

-    Mounts it to /var/lib/containerd
+✅ Mounts to /var/lib/containerd

-    Persists the mount using /etc/fstab
+✅ Adds an entry to /etc/fstab for persistence

 🧪 Safety Notes

-    Only use on dedicated, unused disks (like /dev/sdb)
+⚠️ This role will destroy all data on /dev/sdb.

-    Never run on production hosts without full backups
+✅ Only run this on fresh/unused disks in controlled environments.

-    Test in a lab or VM environment first
+✅ Always test in staging or virtual machines before production.

 📜 License